 Photo via Craftsy member DebBeesCakes

 See those shell-like borders which line the perimeter of the top and bottom of the layers?
-That’s something that can easily be created using steady hand and a star tip.
+That’s something that can easily be created using a steady hand and a star tip.
 This gorgeous cake was created following a Piping Buttercream Borders Craftsy class, and shows how cakes piped with a star tip can definitely be fancy enough to be served as anniversary cakes or wedding cakes.

 Pipe multiple streams of icing at once to create fun, textural effects.